 6.1 External masonry walls

-Sitework that complies with the design and the guidance below will be acceptable for external masonry walls.
+Design that follows the guidance below will be acceptable for external masonry walls.

 Items to be taken into account include: